Avoiding GenServer bottlenecks

 For each HTTP request, we have a Cowboy process that does the work, then goes back into a pool.
 The right answer was to do all the work associated with the request in this process.
-That way we don't have the overhead and latency of dealing with the queue manager or sending messages to the GenServer.
+We don't have the overhead and latency of dealing with the queue manager or sending messages to the GenServer.

 Another principle is that we should restrict load at the edge of the system.
-If we can't handle load, we should reject it, rather than overloading the bottleneck and making the system fail (see below).
+If we don't have enough resources to handle a request, we should reject it rather than overloading the bottleneck and making the system fail (see below).
 When we use the HTTP thread, it's possible (though not required) in Cowboy to limit the number of acceptor processes.
 So if we can handle 1000 requests per second, we can limit it at the HTTP layer, causing the requests to be queued by the kernel in the TCP/IP layer.
 That in turn gives backpressure to clients of the system.

 One common case where we really do need to limit concurrent access is when we are talking to a database like PostgreSQL.
-The database works best with a relatively small number of simultaneous requests.
-Any more causes problems with locking.
-So the fundamental bottleneck in the system is concurrency of the db pool.
-And, once again, ETS can be a solution by caching db results that don't change.
+The database works best with a relatively small number of simultaneous requests, any more causes problems with locking.
+The fundamental bottleneck in the system is concurrency of the db.
+Once again, ETS can be a solution by caching db results that don't change.

 We originally implemented this as an Erlang gen_event handler.
-Under the hood, these handlers are GenServers which respond to messages.
+Under the hood, though, these handlers are GenServers.

-The event handler was responsible for managing log files with timestamped names, opening and closing them.
-It received events from multiple HTTP request processes, formatting them and writing messages to the files in an orderly way.
+The event handler received events from multiple HTTP request processes, formatting them and writing them to a log file in an orderly way.
 This makes sense, as having multiple processes independently opening and writing to log files would cause a lot of conflict.
-The problem is that the GenServer became the bottleneck for the whole system.
-Once again, we were making all requests line up to go through the GenServer one by one.
+The problem is that the GenServer once again became the bottleneck for the whole system.
+We were making all requests line up to go through the GenServer one by one.
 It got overloaded and timed out as disk I/O became an issue under load.

 disk_log is very full featured, designed for exactly this situation.
 Telecom